tiotype/type-neighbor/README.md

 1. **Add tester data for each font**

-Each font page imports data from its own json array.
-Create a json file for each font page in the data folder.
-For each font within a font family, create a nested array.
+Each font tester imports data from its own json object.
+Create these json objects in json files in the data folder.
+For each font within a font family, create an array in that object.

 ```
 └── src